Bee Bearding: Why Bees Hang Outside?

 Pinterest Hidden Image

-A fuzzy mass of bees are hanging from the front entrance of your hive, what can this be?
-You are probably witnessing bee bearding.
-This activity is most common during the hot, humid Summer months.
+A common activity here in the hot, humid Southeast is Summer bee bearding.
+Near the front entrance of your hive, a fuzzy mass of bees just seems to hang from the bottom board.
 It can be rather alarming to new beekeepers.
-But it is not cause for alarm, as with most things related to honey bees, they are trying to tell you something
+But in most cases, there is no cause for alarm.
+As with most things related to honey bees, they are trying to tell you something

-Bees bearding at the top and bottom entrance of a beehive image.
+Bees bearding at the top and bottom entrance of a beehive.

 As hundreds of bees hang onto the landing board and each other, you may wonder if there are any left inside.
-Why would the bees want to hang outside?
+One of the most interesting parts of good beehive management is trying to understand the reason for a certain bee activity.

 Bees in the beard are calm and still as they congregate near the hive entrance.
 Some of them may be fanning their wings to push cooler air into the hive.

-Hot Summer evenings are the most common time to see bearding behavior in bees.
-This is a common question asked by the students in my online beekeeping class.
-They want to know how to get their bees to go inside.
+Hot Summer evenings are the most common time to see bearding bees.
+The students in my online beekeeping class – often ask how to get their bees to go inside.

-When the night cools off, the honey bees will usually return to the inside.
-In times of extreme heat, humidity and crowding, some bearding may still be obvious the next morning.
+When the night cools off, the honey bees will usually return to the inside of the hive.
+In times of extreme heat, humidity and crowding, some bearding on the beehive may still be obvious the next morning.

 It is not uncommon to see a strong colony bearding on a rainy day – even if the temperatures are not high.
 Again, this is an attempt to control heat and humidity inside the hive.

-Also, because not all bees fly in bad weather all of the workers are at home with nothing to do.
-This is especially true during heavy rain, most honey bees stay home.
+Also, because not all bees fly in bad weather-all of the workers are at home with nothing to do.
+Normally, honey bees don’t fly in the rain most stay home.
 Rather than be in the way inside – they may choose to move outside.

 Bearding Bees vs Swarming

 However, you must remember that a colony with a large population may experience more crowding and have a larger beard.
-A large colony is always more prone to swarming.
+Likewise, a large colony is always more prone to swarming.

 What You Should do If Your Hives Beard?

-When you notice bee bearding in one of your colonies, do not try to interfere with the bees.
+When you notice bees bearding on one of your colonies, do not try to interfere.
 They will most likely go back in the hive as the temperatures cool.

-Trying to make the bees go inside with smoker or other methods is just a useless waste of time and stressful for the bees.
+Trying to make the bees go inside with bee smoker or other methods is just a useless waste of time and stressful for the colony.

 If you have only one hive that is bearding every day and other hives are not, you might want to perform an inspection of the hive.